-After hearing so many people rave about Myspace, I made the decision to create my own account.
+After hearing so many people rave about Myspace, I made the decision to create an account.

 I loved it instantly.
-My favorite part about the platform was how you had the ability to customize your profile with custom layouts and graphics.
+My favorite part of the platform was how you had the ability to customize your profile with custom layouts and graphics.

 Come one.
 I know you remember those days.
 My Myspace page was decked out with my favorite music, glitter graphics, etc.